arielsanchezmora/vDocumentation/README.md

 Why do I get a warning about deprecated features when running the script?

 - This is native from PowerCLI as they plan future changes.
-You can disable the warnings with 'Set-PowerCLIConfiguration -DisplayDeprecationWarnings $false -Scope User'
+You can disable the warnings with ''Set-PowerCLIConfiguration -DisplayDeprecationWarnings $false -Scope User''

 # Module Changelog